alantech/alanlang-docs/src/std_seq.md

 const recursiveResult = self.recurse(someNewArg);
 ```

 `Self` is another opaque type that the AVM can use to keep track of the function to be called recursively and how deep the recursion has gone so far.
-The `recursiveFn` *must* wrap its value in a `Result` type because `alan` may interject and bubble up an error of the recursion limit is reached.
+The `recursiveFn` *must* wrap its value in a `Result` type because `alan` may interject and bubble up an error if the recursion limit is reached.